My earth tone art comes from nature itself. I forage the pigments and paint scenes of nature.

 Abstract paintings can be earthy art, too.
 I don’t generally paint in this style, but I’ve seen some artists who use the earthy pigments.
 I’ve found that I like those expressions of art, too, even if I don’t try to paint that way myself.

 Just because the subject of a painting is of something from nature doesn’t necessarily make it an earth tone art.
-It may be ‘nature art’, though.
+Some artists use really bright colors, and the definition of ‘earth tone’ is very earthy.
+It would still be ‘nature art’, though.

 The kind of art I create